Pallrp/PodPal/README.md

     Heuristic selection from play history
         Keep track of players that have played with eachother This can be from import/exporting file or other methods The PodSorter should try pair people that have played least together

+    Primary Pick & Secondary picks
+        Players should have primary and secondary picks on powerlevel.
+        If the primary doesn't match the pod, there should be a slight score modifier.